tadashibashi/fmod-cmake/README.md

 target_link_libraries(my_exe PRIVATE fmod)
 ```

+*Notes:*
-*Note:* You may bypass auto-platform-detection by explicitly setting the platform lib sub-folder via `set(FMOD_PLATFORM "macos" CACHE STRING "" FORCE)`
+- You may bypass auto-platform-detection by explicitly setting the platform lib sub-folder via `set(FMOD_PLATFORM "macos" CACHE STRING "" FORCE)`
+- For HTML5 builds, if you set `FMOD_HTML5_REDUCED` to `ON` the interface will search for `fmod_reduced_wasm.a`, and `fmodstudio_wasm.a`, which both contain reduced features.
+Please check the HTML5-specific platform information in the FMOD docs for more info. `fmodstudioL_wasm.a` is the only non-reduced studio build, so this is the file the interface will search for when `FMOD_HTML5_REDUCED` is falsy.

 ### Contributing